 "Walking is an easy way to get started and it can help you lose weight," she says.
-OA and obesity tend to travel together, and excess weight puts extra stress on your already creaky joints.
-Modest weight loss can help relieve your pain and restore function in your joints.
+OA and obesity tend to travel together, and excess weight puts more stress on your already creaky joints.
+Modest weight loss can help relieve pain and restore function in your joints.

-To make your challenge less daunting, WebMD devised this new, expert-approved, step-by-step, six-week walking program.
+To make the challenge less daunting, WebMD devised this new, expert-approved, step-by-step, 6-week walking program.

 Step 1.
 Get medical clearance from your doctor.
-Do not pass go without it, says Thorp.
+Do not pass go without it, Thorp says.
 "Never start an exercise program without talking to your doctor first, especially if you have been sedentary," she cautions.

 Step 3.
 Start slowly.
 "If you are going to start an exercise or walking program and go full-force into it, you will get worn out," she says.
 "Set realistic expectations."
-Aim for walking three times a week for the first two weeks of this six-week program.
-"Start gradually and build up to 30 minutes on most days of the week."
+Aim for walking three times a week for the first 2 weeks of this 6-week program.
+"Start gradually, and build up to 30 minutes on most days of the week."
 Keep a walking journal and record your progress.
 You can include information about how far, how long, and how often you walk.

 Step 3a.
 Break it up.
 Walking does not have to be done consecutively for it to count.
-It can be done in brief spurts throughout your day.
+It can be done in brief spurts throughout the day.

 Tip: Thirty minutes equals 3,300 steps a day.
 Consider buying a pedometer or step counter to help you keep tabs of your tracks.